Denise Richards Just Launched Her Own Skin-Care Line

 Advertisement

 "I didn't want to just smack my name on a product and say that I used it — I wanted to make something that I actually use," Richards says about her first skin-care line.
-"For example, prior to making this line, I would always mix my moisturizer with oil, so now I have my dream product in the CB Me Cream Oil Moisturizer."
+"For example, prior to making this line, I would always mix my moisturiser with oil, so now I have my dream product in the CB Me Cream Oil Moisturiser."

 The testing phase, Richards says, was a family affair.
 "My sister has oily skin, so I had her try the products, and my two teenage daughters tested it, because it was important to me that they work across a range of skin types," Richards explains, adding that her husband, Aaron Phypers, was a sounding board as well.
 "Aaron takes great care of himself and he's so knowledgable when it comes to the skin and body," she says.
 "I respect his opinion."